PhilChodrow/PIC16B/project.md

 In your project's GitHub repository (not your blog post), you should have a top-level `README.md` file that includes a **Group Contributions Statement**.
 Your group contributions statement should make clear the primary ways in which each group member contributed to the project.

 Additionally, I expect **all group members** to contribute to the project repository.
 The commit history of the project repository is public, and so I will be checking to ensure that everyone has made commits.
-If I see that only one group members has been committing code, I will have questions.
+If I see that only one group member has been committing code, I will have questions.

 Generally speaking, all group members will receive the same project grade.
 The only exceptions are if I see a highly inequitable Group Contributions Statement or GitHub commit history.